BruceEckel/WinterTechForum-hugo/content/hackathon/index.md

 All you need is a group that wants to explore a topic.
 You'll probably start forming groups on Monday and Tuesday, as you discover other people's interests.

-The Parish Hall is unavailable during the day, until 8pm.
 Hackathon projects take place in rental houses, at Bruce's house, or at [Evolve Coworking](https://www.evolvework.co/).

-The evening of the hackathon, results are presented in the *Hackathon Showcase Lightning Talks* at 8pm at the Parish Hall.
+The evening of the hackathon, results are presented in the *Hackathon Showcase Lightning Talks* at 8pm at the King Room of the Center for the Arts.

 - Hackathon presentations are **limited to 10 minutes.**